Scholarships, Prizes and Awards

 Scholarships Open to Continuing UNB Students

-The University of New Brunswick provides scholarships to continuing UNB students who have completed at least 24 credit hours of undergraduate courses at UNB in the previous year and are planning to enroll in at least 4 courses or at least 12 credit hours in each of the fall and winter terms in the upcoming year.
+The University of New Brunswick provides scholarships to continuing UNB students who have submitted an undergraduate scholarship application by April 15, completed at least 24 credit hours of undergraduate courses at UNB in the previous assessment year and are planning to enroll full-time in each of the fall and winter terms in the upcoming year.

 Preference is given to Dean’s List students, or students who have at least a 3.7 Scholarship GPA, enrolled in an undergraduate degree program.
-Students who did not meet the scholarship course load requirements in the previous year, but plan to enroll in at least 4 courses or at least 12 credit hours in each of the fall and winter terms in the upcoming year or students with a documented disability who are taking a reduced course load recommended by a UNB Accessibility Counsellor are encouraged to contact the Undergraduate Awards Office for consideration for scholarship support.
+Students who did not meet the scholarship course load requirements in the previous year, but plan to enroll full-time in each of the fall and winter terms in the upcoming year or students with a documented disability who are taking a reduced course load recommended by a UNB Accessibility Counsellor are encouraged to contact the Undergraduate Awards Office for consideration for scholarship support.
 They may be considered if they have achieved at least a 3.7 GPA on their last 24 credit hours of UNB courses and plan to return to UNB in the Fall.

-For the purposes of awarding scholarships, a Scholarship GPA is calculated at the end of the assessment year (May to April) provided that 24 credit hours or more have been attempted, regardless of program.
+For the purpose of awarding scholarships, a Scholarship GPA is calculated at the end of the assessment year (May to April) provided that 24 credit hours or more have been attempted, regardless of program.
 For students involved in work placement programs, such as Co-op or PEP, the scholarship GPA is calculated using the Dean’s List criteria.
-For PEP, Articulated Degree students or students on an official exchange program, or letter of permission who have been away from UNB from May to April in the previous year as part of their degree program, the Scholarship GPA will be based on their most recent work at UNB.
+For articulated degree students or students on an official exchange program, or letter of permission who have been away from UNB from May to April in the previous year as part of their degree program, the Scholarship GPA will be based on their most recent work at UNB.
+If a student is enrolled in a UNB online course, the grade must appear on the UNB transcript by May 30th for scholarship consideration.
 This GPA is held internally and is not displayed on the student’s transcript of record.